mbahkosi/PM1-public/lab3.md

 # Lab-3

 For this lab, please only write the required function.
 Please use the [skeleton code](https://github.com/jortizcs-rutgers/PM1-public/tree/master/lab3) is "problem**n**.h" and "problem**n**.cpp", where **n** is the problem number.
 For problem 1, we will provide problem1.h and problem1.cpp with initial function prototypes.
 Simply fill in the code an submit the final version.
-If you need to write help functions, please include them in the "problem<n>cpp" file and be sure to add their function prototype to the "problem<n>.h" file.
+If you need to write helper functions, please include them in the "problem**n**.cpp" file and be sure to add their function prototype to the "problem**n**.h" file.

 ## Problem 1

-Write a function to reverse an array of integers starting from a given start index and a given end index.
-Note, the end index is inclusive.
+Write a function to reverse an array of integers starting from a given **start** index and a given **end** index.
+Note, the end index is **inclusive**.
 Please add your code to problem1.h and problem1.cpp, as provided.

 Function prototype:
 ```